Ensure you are applying under the correct CIF Project Priority. There are two categories of projects in 2019:

 Payback Period Calculation

 Projects, excluding studies and proof of concepts, (e.g. a test for a Province-wide innovation) must demonstrate a payback of 5 years or less.
+Priority will be given to projects with a payback of less than 3 years.
 For municipalities, the payback time is calculated on the total project costs.
 For private company applicants, payback amounts are the CIF grant portion of the project (normally 50% of total project cost).

 You should, since it supports your proposal, but it is not mandatory.
 CIF must evaluate each and every application so we need your best estimate of what the project will achieve to compare it against all the other requests for funding.
 In addition to the cost savings, results may include: improved access to service, or ease of participation, less residue collected, processing improvements, more sales revenue, reduced carbon emissions, labour savings, etc.